As in... they don't have a gender.

 - Gnomes in Gravity Falls.
 They kidnap Mabel so that she can marry all one thousand of them and become their queen.

 - Subverted with the Irkens.
 They appear to be a race of generic ant-like aliens, but there are a few with distinctly feminine Tertiary Sexual Characteristics (long eyelashes, curly antennae).
-They seem to be vastly outnumbered by males, however.
+The Irken's actual existence and sentience is tied to their PAK so presumably the meat-puppet they decide to use for a body is their choice.

 - The Teiidae family of whiptail lizards includes many species that are either all-female or nearly so.
 This is made due to parthenogenesis induced by sexual stimulation.
 Yep, hot girl on girl action producing babies.
 How wicked can nature not be?